 There is bespoke support available for Young Carers and Looked After Children.
-It is important that students or parent (s) / guardian (s) disclose this at enrolment or to their Personal Tutor to ensure that they are equipped with access to relevant support systems.
+It is important that students or parents/carers disclose this at enrolment or to their Personal Tutor to ensure that they are equipped with access to relevant support systems.